Ava-Fox/caleb-best-of/README.md

 ###### Credits:
-    Huge shoutout to Will W., Al Sweigart, Peter Kang, Allie Jones, and Charlie Volow for pairing with me on this!
+    Huge shoutout to Will W., Al Sweigart, Peter Kang, Allie Jones, Evan Lane, and Charlie Volow for pairing with me on this!